Best GPS running watches for performance tracking in 2025

 Running watches have come a long way since they first came to market.
 They’ve evolved to become even more intuitive, closely monitoring your activity to create a digital profile of your fitness.

-Running watches can sync seamlessly to your phone, giving you access to calls, notifications and music on your wrist.
-Most models are designed to be worn all-day, with long battery lives and screens that are visible in direct sunlight.
+The best running watches can sync seamlessly to your phone, giving you access to calls, notifications and music on your wrist.
+Like triathlon watches, most models are designed to be worn all-day, with long battery lives and screens that are visible in direct sunlight.

-So, for casual runners and serious athletes alike, read on for our picks of the best smartwatches and fitness watches for running in 2025.
+So, for casual runners and serious athletes alike, read on for our picks of the watches for running in 2025.

 Why you can trust 220 Triathlon